leisenstein/apigee-phonegap-training/README.md

 * Paste your UI code here (css folder, js folder, index.html, etc)
 * Homepage MUST be index.html (unless changed in config file)
 * Change config.xml access to "*" for TESTING ONLY
-* Build the Project in your platform
+* Build the Project in your platform (You will probably have some issues here you will need to resolve)

         phonegap local build android
 * Goto platforms/android directory